 Purpose: To determine whether infants born full-term, infants born preterm with motor delays, and infants born preterm who have a diagnosis of cerebral palsy (CP) differed in postural control at the emergence of early sitting.

 Methods: Thirty infants born at term who were developing typically, 6 infants born preterm who were later diagnosed with CP, and 5 infants born preterm who were delayed in motor development participated in this study.
 Center-of-pressure data from unsupported sitting were recorded and analyzed using measures of both amount and temporal organization of center-of-pressure variability.

 Results: Infants born full-term, infants born preterm with motor delays, and infants born preterm who have a diagnosis of CP exhibited dissimilar movement-control strategies at the onset of sitting.

 Conclusions: The present findings may be helpful in directing and testing intervention protocols for infants born preterm.

 Pediatric Physical Therapy

-Kyvelidou, Anastasia; Harbourne, Regina T.; Willett, Sandra L.; and Stergiou, Nicholas, "Sitting Postural Control in Infants With Typical Development, Motor Delay, or Cerebral Palsy" (2013).
+Kyvelidou, Anastasia; Harbourne, Regina T.; Willett, Sandra L.; and Stergiou, Nikolaos, "Sitting Postural Control in Infants With Typical Development, Motor Delay, or Cerebral Palsy" (2013).
 Journal Articles.
 49.